No fees or costs to you unless we recover

 Hurricane Idalia was declared a high-end category 4 hurricane

-In 2023, Hurricane Idalia carved a destructive path through the eastern Pacific Ocean and made landfall on August 30th in the Big Bend region of Florida as a formidable Category 3 hurricane, boasting maximum sustained winds of 125 mph and unleashing storm surges ranging from 3 to 10 feet.
+In 2023, Hurricane Idalia carved a destructive path through the eastern Atlantic Ocean and made landfall on August 30th in the Big Bend region of Florida as a formidable Category 3 hurricane, boasting maximum sustained winds of 125 mph and unleashing storm surges ranging from 3 to 10 feet.

 A preliminary assessment by the Florida Department of Agriculture and Consumer Services has unveiled the staggering aftermath of Hurricane Idalia.
 The storm wreaked havoc on a massive scale, causing damage to a whopping 289,096 acres of timber.
 The result?
 An estimated loss of a staggering $64,751,255 in timber value.